OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 16. Questions about the Terms of Service should be sent to support@github.com.

-17. If you are government user or otherwise accessing or using any GitHub service in a government, municipal, or public entity capacity, this Amendment to GitHub Terms of Service shall apply to you.
+17. If you are a government user or otherwise accessing or using any GitHub service in a government, municipal, or public entity capacity, this Amendment to GitHub Terms of Service shall apply to you.

 *   contact a human